jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Double check you are cancelling the item for the correct cruise

 # Browse RoyalCaribbean Prices
-This is a new script that will browse any Royal Caribbean or Celebrity sailing and show current public prices for excursions/drink packages/etc. If you book the cruise, the price could be lower than shown due to C&A or casino specials.
-It will provide a link to the Royal Caribbean website which has the product prices for that cruise (be sure to be logged out of the RC website or link will not work).
-Code will also print all the prices.
-This does not require a Royal Caribbean or Celebrity account and can be used by anyone.
-Inspired by and similar functionality to `https://cruisespotlight.com/royal-caribbean-cruise-planner-price-lookup/`.
+This is a new script that will browse any Royal Caribbean or Celebrity sailing and display current public prices for excursions/drink packages/etc. If you book the cruise, the price could be lower than shown due to C&A or casino specials.
+It will provide a link to the Royal Caribbean or Celebrity website which has the product prices for that cruise (be sure to be logged out of the website or link will not work).
+This does not require a configuration file or a Royal Caribbean/Celebrity account.
+Inspired by and similar functionality to `https://cruisespotlight.com/royal-caribbean-cruise-planner-price-lookup/` website.

 Windows download [BrowseRoyalCaribbeanPrice.exe](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/latest/download/BrowseRoyalCaribbeanPrice.exe)